Alexandros-Gialamas/TaxiApp/README.md

 ## Conclusion

-This project demonstrates the core concept of a well-structured, maintainable, scalable, and functional Android application using modern technologies, clean code, clean architecture, MVI and best practices.
+This project demonstrates the core concept of a well-structured, maintainable, scalable, and functional Android application using modern technologies, clean code, Clean Architecture, MVI and best practices.